(Last Updated on : 24/11/2016)

 The tribal men, of this coastal land, other than Minicoy, adorn themselves in white or coloured Lungi

 The traditional costume of women comprises of Kachi, a rectangular piece of cloth, but unstitched unlike that of men.
 Kachis are, often made of silk fabric.
-This Kachi, enveloping a woman from the waist, is tucked into the waistband of silver thread.
 The shades of Kachis are generally black or white with black borders.
 However, the silk Kachis commonly come up in red body with contrasting black borders.
 The jacket, on the front side, contains fine-embroidery, done with glass or gilt bits.
 It is topped off by a full-sleeves close-fitting jacket around the waist.
 The colour-smeared scarf, known as Thattam, serves as a wonderful headdress.

 Costumes of Minicoy

 The costume of the Minicoy women is an under-garment, with blue or green colours, along with a long cloak, called Libus, stretching from shoulder to ankle.
 The Libus is usually seen as a brick-crimson cloth, marked with black stripes.
 This cloth has an opening only at the neck, with embroidery decorating that part.
-The costume for the ceremonial occasions, are decked with floral patterns.
 The practice of wearing a headdress prevails among these women.
 It is a strip of black cloth.
 At times, women use a veil-like covering, white in colour and expanding from the face down to the chin.

 Accessories and Jewelleries of Lakshadweep

 Ornaments are in vogue among the islander women, apart from the Minicoy women.
 A waist-ornament called Aranchan, bangles called Vala or Kodakam, ear-rings